Wyko/netcrawl/README.md

 ## Installation

+1. Run `pip install -U netcrawl`
-1. Install Postgresql and set up the **main** and **inventory** databases.
-If these are not created and netcrawl will attempt to create them automatically.
+2. Install Postgresql and set up the **main** and **inventory** databases.
+If these are not created netcrawl will attempt to create them automatically.
-2. Follow any additional directions as needed to install `keyring` on your platform
+3. Follow any additional directions as needed to install `keyring` on your platform
-3. Add device and database credentials using `netcrawl -m`
+4. Add device and database credentials using `netcrawl -m`

 ## Usage